aperture-sh/tyler/README.md

 [![Apache License, Version 2.0](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0) [![Build Status](https://travis-ci.org/marauder-io/tyler.svg?branch=master)](https://travis-ci.org/marauder-io/tyler)

+The Tyler is a stateless component and provides a REST interface for vector tile storage maintenance.

+In favor of it simplicity there is nothing else needed besides a running server oder docker environment.
+One can use POST requests to add more geospatial features to the database.
+The tile endpoint can be used to build a mapping interface using Mapbox GLJS or OpenLayers.

 ## Vector Tiling Server using KTOR

 `application.kt` contains the main module to start the server application.